dustinhartlyn/FluidNC/index.md

 ### Contribute

+We need help with not only continuing to develop this projects, but also help documentation and tutorials.

 ![Discord Serve](/assets/images/discord_logo.png){: width="30" }
  There is a [Discord server](https://discord.com/invite/vGhne3QmFZ) for the development this project.
 Ask for an invite